 Your suburban store processed three racks of winter coats in October.
-By mid-November, a significant portion has rotated into the 50%-off color tag as part of the normal discount cycle.
+By mid-November, a significant portion had already moved into the 50%-off color tag as part of the normal discount cycle.

-At your city-centre location, coats moved more quickly.
-The category turned over faster than expected, and floor space was reassigned to whatever donations were ready for display next.
+At your city-centre location, coats moved faster.
+The category turned over earlier than expected, and floor space was reassigned to whatever items were ready for display next.

 Individually, both stores operated appropriately.
 Pricing followed guidelines.
 Discounting followed the tag schedule.
-Floor space was managed based on local demand.
+Floor space was adjusted based on local demand.

 The difference only becomes visible when reviewing consolidated reporting across locations.
-By then, one store has achieved stronger full-price sell-through while another is entering markdown earlier in the cycle.
+By then, one store has achieved stronger full-price sell-through while another has already entered the markdown phase.

 No one made a wrong decision.
 The constraint was timing.
-By the time the pattern is clear across the network, the opportunity to respond, through pricing adjustments, merchandising changes, or allocation strategy, has already narrowed.
+By the time the pattern becomes visible across the network, the opportunity to respond, through pricing adjustments, merchandising changes, or allocation decisions, has already narrowed.

-This is the visibility constraint in large nonprofit retail: not lack of data, but lack of connected, timely insight across the whole operation.
-And for organizations where retail performance directly funds the mission, timing has measurable impact.
+This is the visibility constraint in large nonprofit retail: not a lack of data, but a lack of connected, timely insight across the operation.
+For organizations where retail revenue directly funds the mission, that timing gap has measurable impact.

 When the numbers don't add up